 - General information, such as how to contact pupils' families and staff. - Maintaining stocks of salt or grit. - Identifying which walkways or areas need to be kept clear to allow people to get around the premises safely.
-(Provided staff follow the guidance provide by Devon Highways, act in a responsible manner and do not create additional hazards they will be covered by the DCC Public Liability insurance). - Estimating how many staff members need to get in for the school to operate safely, if not to deliver the full normal curriculum.
+(Provided staff follow the guidance provide by Devon Highways, act in a responsible manner and do not create additional hazards they will not be covered by the DCC Public Liability insurance). - Estimate how many staff members need to be in attendance for the school to operate safely, if not to deliver the full normal curriculum.